 Air conditioners that are installed improperly are safety hazards and are considered a violation by the New York City Department of Buildings.
 University buildings are inspected regularly by building staff and engineers to identify unsafe conditions, and air conditioners are frequently found to be installed incorrectly.

-For safety reasons, all window and portable air conditioners must be professionally installed.
+For safety reasons, all window and portable air conditioners must be professionally installed and uninstalled.
 Building staff may not assist with AC installation.
+For assistance with installation, residents are welcome to contact Clinton Supply Co.
+(1256 Amsterdam Avenue, (212) 222-8245) to arrange installation services for a fee.
+Other local hardware stores may also provide these services.

 Please keep the following in mind: